-Cell Phones, Computers and Technology Equipment and Use
+Cell Phones, Smartwatches, Computers, and Technology Equipment and Use

-Students are not permitted to have phones turned on during school hours, including lunch time and passing periods.
+Students are not permitted to have phones or smart watches while on campus and during school hours.
 Violations will lead to confiscation, as with other electronic equipment referred to in the Personal Property section of this handbook.
-Any inappropriate use of cell phone, text messaging, video phone, portable speakers, or electronic photo capabilities will lead to immediate confiscation, and may lead to further disciplinary action.
+Any inappropriate use of cell phones, text messaging, video phone, portable speakers, or electronic photo capabilities will lead to immediate confiscation and may lead to further disciplinary action.

-- 1. First offense = phone taken by school personnel, turned in to office.
-Student may pick up after school. - 2.
-Second offense = phone taken, turned in to office.
-Parent must pick up phone and meet with administrator. - 3.
-Third offense = phone taken, kept in office for the remainder of the school year.
+- 1. First offense = phone taken by school personnel, turned into the office.
+The student may pick it up after school. - 2.
+Second offense = phone taken, turned into the office.
+Parents must pick up the phone and meet with the administrator. - 3.
+Third offense = phone taken, kept in the office for the remainder of the school year.

-A teacher may give permission for students to use their smart phones during class for specific purposes.
+A teacher may permit students to use their smartphones during class for specific purposes.

-THE SCHOOL ASSUMES NO RESPONSIBILITY FOR STUDENT CELL PHONES LOST OR DAMAGED WHILE ON STUDENT OR SCHOOL POSETION.
-Cell phone usage during any examination or standardized testing will be dealt with in accordance to the school's Honesty Policy.
-Note to Parents: please do not call your student during class time.
-If there is an emergency, parents and guardians should contact the school office directly.
-Student will be immediately asked to come to the office to protect their privacy.
+THE SCHOOL ASSUMES NO RESPONSIBILITY FOR STUDENT CELL PHONES LOST OR DAMAGED WHILE IN STUDENT OR SCHOOL POSSESSION.
+Cell phone usage during any examination or standardized testing will be dealt with by the school's Honesty Policy.
+Note to Parents: please do not call your child during class time.
+If there is an emergency, parents, and guardians should contact the school office directly.
+The student will be immediately asked to come to the office to protect their privacy.

-Calexico Mission School provides computers for students' use for school related assignments.
-Required repairs on this equipment which are not covered under warranty due to misuse or neglect are the responsibility of the user.
+Calexico Mission School provides computers for students' use for school-related assignments.
+Required repairs on this equipment that are not covered under warranty due to misuse or neglect are the responsibility of the user.
 Parents/students are responsible for the replacement of any computer due to misuse.
-Students should not bring their own personal computer or tablet on campus (unless permission has been granted by the administration for a specific purpose).
+Students should not bring their personal computers or tablets on campus (unless permission has been granted by the administration for a specific purpose).
 Students are responsible for good behavior on school computer networks just as they are in the classroom or school campus.
 The network is provided for students to conduct research and communicate with others and access is a privilege, not a right, and responsible behavior is expected.
 The school has the right and duty to monitor and restrict both the amount of time online and the sites visited.
 Any violation of what is stated above and below will result in disciplinary action.
-An Acceptable Use Agreement must be signed by every parent and student prior to usage of any school owned equipment.
+An Acceptable Use Agreement must be signed by every parent and student before the usage of any school-owned equipment.
 Any violation of this agreement will incur disciplinary action and may lead to a suspension of technology privileges or more.
 Permanent suspension of this privilege will lead to the school honoring the student's wish to withdraw from Calexico Mission School.
 It is not possible to list all activity that is not permitted, but the following are examples of unacceptable behavior that extends to all technology:

-- Sending or displaying offensive messages or pictures - Distributing personal information about yourself or any other student on sites using chats, blogs, social networking, or email - Using obscene language - Harassing, insulting, or stalking others - Damaging computers, computer systems, or networks - Violating copyright laws - Using another person's password or sharing your password with others, or using school issued passwords - Browsing in another person's folders, work or files - Using profiles or any other technology to bypass the school's filtering, including using other wireless networks such as mobile hot spots, etc. - Using the network for commercial purposes
+- Sending or displaying offensive messages or pictures - Distributing personal information about yourself or any other student on sites using chats, blogs, social networking, or email

+- Using obscene language - Harassing, insulting, or stalking others - Damaging computers, computer systems, or networks - Violating copyright laws - Using another person's password or sharing your password with others, or using school-issued passwords - Browsing in another person's folders, work or files - Using profiles or any other technology to bypass the school's filtering, including using other wireless networks such as mobile hotspots, etc. - Using the network for commercial purposes